logicly-au/docs.iar-dst.online/domains/domain-2.rst

 **1 = Low risk of harm**

    a.
-No current suicidal ideation but may have experienced ideation in the past (with no previous intent, plan or attempts).
+No current suicidal ideation but may have experienced ideation in the past (with no previous intent, plan or attempts)

    b.
-No current or past risk of harm to self.
+May have engaged in behaviours in the past that posed a risk to others but no current or recent instances

    c.
-No current risk to others but may have engaged in behaviours in the past that posed a risk to others.
+Occasional non-suicidal self-injurious acts in the recent past and not requiring surgical treatment

 **2 = Moderate risk of harm**

    a.
 Current suicidal ideation, without plan or intent.
 But may have had intent, plans or attempts in the past unrelated to current episode or current life stressors.

    b.
-Dangerous behaviours to self in the past, but no current or recent episodes.
+Current or recent behaviours that pose a non-life-threatening risk to self or others

+   c.
+Frequent non-suicidal self-injurious acts in the recent past and not requiring surgical treatment

 **3 = High risk of harm**

    a.
 Current suicidal ideation with intent and history of suicidal attempts.
 No plan or strong reluctance to carry out plan, strong protective factors and a commitment to engage in a safety plan including involvement of family, significant others and services.

    b.
-Current or recent self-harm or dangerous behaviours to self or others.
+Current or recent life-threatening self-harm or dangerous behaviours to self or others.

    c.
 Clearly compromised self-care ability to the extent that indirect or unintentional harm to self is likely.
-This includes indirect harm to self- associated with conditions such as anorexia nervosa.
+This includes indirect harm to self-associated with conditions such as anorexia nervosa.

+   d.
+Frequent non-suicidal self-injurious acts in the recent past and requiring surgical treatment

 **4 = Very high risk of harm**

    a.
 Current suicidal intention with plan and means to carry out.
 Few or no protective factors.

    b.
-Long term history of repeated self-harm or dangerous behaviour to self or others that is prominent in the person’s current presentation.
+Long term history of repeated and life-threatening self-harm or dangerous behaviour to self or others that is prominent in the person’s current presentation.

    c.
-Evidence of current severe dysfunctional mental state (e.g., hallucinations, avoidant behaviour, paranoia, disordered thinking, delusions) and/or behaviours that poses an imminent danger to self or others.
+Evidence of current severe symptoms (e.g., hallucinations, avoidant behaviour, paranoia, disordered thinking, delusions) with behaviour that poses an imminent danger to self or others.

    d.
 Extremely compromised self-care ability to the extent that the person is in real and present danger and experiencing harm related to these deficits.